byterubpay/byterub-site/_posts/2018-12-31-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-12-31.md

 **\<suraeNoether>** sarang: yeah exctly.. when he's done sleeping and recovering from the past month of work. :P
 **\<sarang>** OK, for the sake of this discussion, let's work up a proposal for combining options 1 and 3 from suraeNoether's list above
 **\<sarang>** (not right now, but I mean as an initial proposal)
-**\<spaced0ut>** sarang, i agree. its probably the safest option for XMR's longevity really. that won't be fun to explain so that most people understand though
+**\<spaced0ut>** sarang, i agree. its probably the safest option for BTR's longevity really. that won't be fun to explain so that most people understand though
 **\<sarang>** that will make the attack slow and expensive, and bring block size back down after such an attack
 **\<suraeNoether>** yep. let's shoot for end of week for our proposal
 **\<sarang>** spaced0ut: it's easy if you say "the consequence of leaving it is TB blocks"